gvsulib/folioreport/README.md

 You can choose multiple locations by using shift or command click (depending on wether you're using a Mac or PC).

-The screen pre-loads with the time constraints set to the date we adopted folio to the present day.
-BE aware thet the more locations you choose, or wider the date range, the longer the report will take to run.
+The screen pre-loads with the time constraints set to the date we adopted Folio to the present day.
+Be aware thet the more locations you choose, or wider the date range, the longer the report will take to run.
 You are advised to split up large reports by year and/or location.

-by default, suppressed records are not included in the report.
+By default, suppressed records are not included in the report.
 There is a checkbox you can use to tell the app to include them.

-#### checkout report fields
+#### Checkout report fields

-**itemId:**  the UUID of the item record in Folio
+**ItemId:**  the UUID of the item record in Folio
 **Location:** the item's permanent location
 **Call Number:** the item's call number
 **Title:** self-explanatory